Overview

 --cursor | Pagination cursor | |

---output | table | Output format: summary, table, json |
+--output | cards | Output format: summary, cards, table, json |

-List all critical vulnerabilities
+List critical vulnerabilities across all pages

 Export as JSON